Olegshipu95/ShipOS/DEVELOPMENT.md

-# ShipOS Development Guide
+# untitled-os Development Guide

-This guide explains the development workflow, build system, and debugging tools for ShipOS.
+This guide explains the development workflow, build system, and debugging tools for untitled-os.

 ## Build System